 - Research also shows that consuming turmeric with black pepper (bioperine) increases its bioavailability (absorption in the body) by 2000%.
 That’s right – two thousand per cent!

-- It has also been proven that curcumin is a fat-soluble substance so it should be consumed with a meal that contains healthy fats, such as coconut oil, avocado, nuts or eggs.
+- It has also been proven that curcumin is a fat-soluble substance so it should be consumed with a meal that contains healthy fats, such as olive oil, avocado, oily fish, nuts or eggs.

-So what are you waiting for?
-Go on and sprinkle some turmeric all over your life!
-Add it soups, curries, smoothies and Indian Lentil Dahl, or get creative and make this Turmeric & Goji Porridge… just be careful not to stain your clothes with it – I learnt the hard way!
+Turmeric is delicious added to soups, curries, smoothies and Lentil Dahl, or get creative and make this Turmeric & Goji Porridge… just be careful not to stain your clothes with it – I learnt the hard way!

 As well as the star of the show, turmeric, the other ingredients offer an array of benefits too.
 Ginger has been known to sooth the stomach, whilst cinnamon has been glorified for stabilising blood sugar levels.
-Nutmeg helps detoxify the kidney and liver, and stirring in a dash of coconut oil boosts the omega-3 content, and adds to the incredibly smooth melt-in-your-mouth texture.
+Nutmeg aids the kidney and liver, and stirring in a dash of coconut oil boosts the healthy fat content, and adds to the incredibly smooth melt-in-your-mouth texture.

 Golden Milk Recipe